 To peel or not to peel?

 This is a total toss up, depending on my mood.
-Sometimes I use a vegetable peeler and quickly peel from the top of the stem to the bottom of the apple.
-This, of course, sometimes leaves a little bit of skin on the bottom and top of the apple.
-When I slice the apple in 4 segments around the core, I’ll either cut off the leftover peel or just leave it.
+Sometimes I use a vegetable peeler and quickly peel from the top of the stem to the bottom then cut the apple in shallow quarters.

-The other half of the time I don’t even go through the trouble of peeling my apples.
-I don’t mind the peel on cooked apples in the least, so skip this step entirely if it doesn’t bother you either.
+I really don't mind the peel on cooked apples in the least, so skip this step entirely if it doesn't bother you either.

 Working with puff pastry

-If you’ve never worked with puff pastry, it’s super simple.
-You can find it in the frozen foods aisle at any grocery store, in a variety of different brands.
+If you've never worked with puff pastry, it's super simple.
+You can find it in the frozen foods aisle at any grocery store in a variety of different brands.
 In my experience, the more money you pay for your puff pastry, the much better quality it is.
-I wouldn’t say the cheaper brands are bad, but you can definitely tell the more expensive ones (like Dufour) are much more buttery and flaky.
+I wouldn't say the cheaper brands are bad, but you can definitely tell brands like Dufour are much more buttery and flaky.

 In a large non-stick pan, melt your butter over medium heat.
 Then add your apples, cinnamon, brown sugar until apples get nice and tender.
-Your kitchen will smell incredible already.
+Your kitchen will smell incredible.